 Why we love Italy and I have always wanted to visit-

-Italy, the land famous for many things including architecture, fashion and design, literature but probably most of all their cuisine.
+Italy, the land famous for many things including architecture, fashion and design, literature but probably most of all their cuisine, there are so many delicious dishes to try in Italy.
 That’s definitely one of the main reasons I’ve been itching to go to Italy for a long time.
 I missed out on going there over 10 years ago with Nic and her family as I was still paying off a trip to Florida the year before.
 So as Nic had already been twice before, she wasn’t as fussed to go there again straight away.
 I can’t complain though because in that time we have travelled to many beautiful places, but for me Italy was still right up there on my list of places to visit.
 So then came the planning for our long term backpacking travels and deciding where to start, Nic suggested that we start in Milan as she wanted me to experience the delights of Italian culture.
 I have always loved Italian food, but Nic has always told me that there is nothing better than the real authentic food.

 Our favourite Italian food-